-In Kirehe district, 76.9% of adults aged 16 and above worked 35 hours or fewer in all their jobs in the seven days prior to the survey data collection and are classified as underemployed.
+As shown in the figure below, in Ruhango district, 72.2% of adults aged 16 and above worked 35 hours or fewer in all their jobs in the previous seven days prior to survey data collection and are therefore classified as underemployed.
+This proportion is greater than the national level (68%).